WilliamParks/pico21-v8/README.md

 ### Goal
 Basic familiarity with the v8 codebase & writing exploits in JS
 ### Implementation
-Adds a builtin fucntion that accepts a float, does a comparison against a hex constant, and provides the flag if they're equal
+Adds a builtin that takes a Number array, copies it to RWX memory, and executes it.
+Gets the player comfortable with writing exploits in JS and looking at the V8 codebase.

 ## Problem 2
 ### Goal